grubusT/portfolio/README.md

     *   `index.html`: The main page of the application, displaying the portfolio overview, assets list, and the form to add new assets.
 *   `instance/portfolio.db`: The SQLite database file where all asset data is stored (created automatically).

-## Web Interface

-The web interface provides a user-friendly way to manage your assets:

 ### Main Page (`/`)